telegrapher/debian-over-serial-port-howto/README.md

 - Create an USB drive and modify its files.
 - Manually modify the CD image.
-- Use debian-cdd to modify the CD image.
+- Use simple-cdd to modify the CD image.